India's needs connected to countries involved in war; we're on peace's side: Modi | Politics

 ''However, there are some people who are lowering the standards of politics in our country.
 The world is appreciating our efforts to vaccinate but on this sacred work, India's vaccine has been questioned.

-''It is unfortunate that even when thousands of Indian students, Indian citizens were stranded in Ukraine, there was talk of breaking the morale of the country,'' he added.
+''It is unfortunate that even when thousands of Indian students, Indian citizens were stranded in Ukraine, there was talk of breaking the morale of the country.
+Work was being done to increase the worries of the families of those stuck there,'' he added.

+There were some people increasing the insecurities among the students there and increasing the worries of their families here, Modi said in an apparent attack at the Opposition which had been critical of the government's evacuation strategy.

+Over 17,000 Indians, mostly students, have been evacuated from Ukraine so far under the 'Operation Ganga'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)